Pistonite/celer/docs/src/route/route-structure.md

 Each element (i.e. text after `-`) specified before the first section will be rendered as one paragraph.

 Rich text formatting is supported here and the example above uses the [Link plugin](../plugin/link.md) to display a clickable link.
-See [Customizing Text](./customizing-text.md) for more details on the Rich text system.
+See [Tagging Text](./tagging-text.md) for more details on the Rich text system.
 :::tip
 Note that the first paragraph is surrounded by quotes.
 This is because there is a `:` in the text, and YAML will treat it as a mapping without the quotes.